KatayamaTaro/People_Counter/README.md

 ### 3) Data folder

 The data folder contains a `Processed` folder and a `Raw` folder.
 The raw data downloaded from eco-visio should go in the Raw folder.
 The data file naming convention should follow `All_20250507_mmdd.csv` format.
+Data folder is hidden for now.
+In the future, data will be released publicly on DataStore.

 ## Installation